grimmlab/MicrobiomeBestPracticeReview/README.md

   LINKPATH_DB=/xxx/.../references/
   ```

  <p style='text-align: justify;'> The databases form the core of the workflows.
 Unfortunately, the databases are huge and  take a long time to download and index.
 If these databases already exist in your system pleease modify the scripts with the correct paths.
-Otherwise choose the missing databases and run `prepare_databases.sh` where the databases will be installed under the `references` in the current directory.
+Otherwise choose the missing databases and run </p> `prepare_databases.sh` <p style='text-align: justify;'> where the databases will be installed under the `references` in the current directory.
 At the end of the preparation of databases a path will shown in the stdout which needs to be plug-in to the `metagenomics_analysis.sh` script (to LINKPATH_DB variable). </p>

   The following databases are installed:
   - Human and Mouse reference genome: